← All resources

 By late 11th grade or early summer, most students benefit from a clear written application plan: target schools, deadlines, intended major, and overall narrative.

-12th Grade: Execution and Storytelling
+12th Grade: execution and storytelling

 12th grade is where years of preparation turn into a real application.
 The biggest mistake families make is waiting until school starts to think about essays and strategy.